afonsoreyna/scpweb/Readme.md

 - The colour rhythm table above is intentional — don't flatten sections to the same background without checking the sequence
 - Instagram feed is auto-updating — no edits needed unless Behold configuration changes or feed ID expires
 - Nav links, mobile drawer links, and footer nav links must all be kept in sync when reordering sections
+- before coding or doing a heavy task allways ask for green light